fbpixelIUI With Donor Sperm: A Fertility Pathway for Individuals and Couples | Thomson Medical

 Can IUI be done with donor sperm?

-Yes, IUI can be done with donor sperm.
-It is a safe, widely used, and effective fertility option for individuals or couples who are unable—or choose not—to use sperm from a male partner.
+IUI can be done using donor sperm, and it is a fertility option used by individuals or couples who are unable to, or choose not to, use sperm from a male partner.

 What is the best way to get pregnant with a sperm donor?

-Accurately timing insemination, often with ovulation tracking or a trigger shot
+• Accurately timing insemination, often with the help of ovulation tracking or a trigger shot

 Consulting a fertility specialist will help determine the best approach for your individual needs.